kilmajster/ngrok-spring-boot-starter/README.md

 ![Maven Central](https://img.shields.io/maven-central/v/io.github.kilmajster/ngrok-spring-boot-starter?style=flat)
 [![StackShare](https://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](https://stackshare.io/createam-labs/ngrok-spring-boot-starter)

-###### What is ngrok?
+##### What is ngrok?
-*tldr;* Ngrok can give you public URLs for exposing your local web server, in our case it will be springs `http://localhost:8080` or whatever you set as `server.port`.
+*tldr;* Ngrok can create a http tunnel and give you a public URL with redirection to specified port on your local machine, which in our case will be a standard springs `http://localhost:8080` or whatever you set as `server.port`.
 For simply usage account is not needed.
+Tunnels created with free version will be available for 8 hours, so it is great tool for development and testing purposes!
-For more details you can check out their [Ngrok site](https://ngrok.com/).
+For more details you can check out their [site](https://ngrok.com/).

+###### Paid version
+If you want to use this starter with paid ngrok version, you just have to set property, which determinate proper configured ngrok binary location, ex. ```ngrok.directory=/Users/user/custom/location```

-#### What this starter gives to you?
+### What this starter gives to you?
 This starter will automatically download ngrok binary corresponding to your OS and cached it in your home directory/.ngrok2.
 Then every time you will run your spring boot application, ngrok will be automatically build http tunnel pointing to your springs web server and you will get pretty logs with the link, just like it's done below 👇

 ![Screenshot of logs with public urls](https://raw.githubusercontent.com/kilmajster/ngrok-spring-boot-starter/master/ngrok.gif)